Sparse Neuron Ablation Triggers Catastrophic Collapse of the Language Core in Large Vision-Language Models: Conclusion

 \section{Conclusion}

 We investigated the vulnerabilities of LVLMs through neuron-level ablation studies.
-To this end, we proposed CAN, a neuron identification method that combines activation magnitude with gradient sensitivity, and we used it for critical neuron identification.
-We revealed that masking only {four neurons} can collapse a billion-parameter model like LLaVA.
-We also identified a consistent two-stage collapse pattern: from {\em expressive degradation} to {\em complete collapse}.
-Moreover, we identified the language model as the vulnerability bottleneck, since critical neurons are localized predominantly in language model feed-forward networks.
+We proposed CAN, a neuron identification method combining activation magnitude with gradient sensitivity, and showed that masking as few as four neurons suffices to collapse a 7B LVLM.
+We identified a consistent two-stage collapse pattern and localized the vulnerability bottleneck to the language model's feed-forward networks rather than vision components.
 This finding challenges the intuition that failures in multimodal tasks should stem from vision-language alignment components~\cite{mindthegap}, revealing instead that the language backbone constitutes the primary structural vulnerability in LVLMs.
-Our results show a critical vulnerability: the small number of neurons required for catastrophic collapse makes LVLMs highly susceptible to targeted attacks.
-These findings provide insights for LVLM safety research, as adversaries could exploit these weaknesses through precision perturbations on critical neurons.
+From a mechanistic interpretability standpoint, our study exposes latent structural vulnerabilities in LVLMs, contributing empirical grounding for safety-aware interpretability research in multimodal models.
 Future work will extend our analysis to larger models and diverse architectures, and design defense strategies such as redundant neuron pathways.